 - Collaborative presentations: participants present in groups rather than individually

-A member-organized panel (which often follows the conventional three- or four-paper format, but can take a variety of forms, including roundtable) is proposed by an ACCUTE member (deadline the preceding August 15) for the annual ACCUTE conference.
+Member-organized panels are proposed by an ACCUTE member for the annual ACCUTE conference.
 Member-organized panels are not invitational: the organizer picks the topic but does not pre-select the participants.
 As with general submissions to the ACCUTE conference, paper proposals and submitted papers are peer reviewed, with the panel organizer acting as the first vettor.
 Participants are selected in consultation between the organizer and the ACCUTE office, depending on the vetting results.
-If a panel proposal is selected for the program, the organizing member is expected to attend the ACCUTE conference in May to act as Panel Chair.
+If a panel proposal is selected for the program, the organizing member is expected to attend the ACCUTE conference to act as Panel Chair.
 Note: Member-organizers do not present on the panels they organize.

 What Makes a Good Member-Organized CFP?

 Some CFPs attract many submissions; some, few or none.
 A successful CFP is neither too general (Munro’s fiction) nor too specific (Jungian approaches to The Great Gatsby).
 It identifies an interesting or timely topic or critical problem, or an under-represented area, and reflects current scholarship in that field.
 Think of the eventual audience as well as the submitters: try to pick a topic that is not overly specialized and that has a general or cross-field appeal.
 Craft the CFP carefully, without issuing too many directives, and let your submitters show what they can do with it.
 And be sure to spend some time publicizing the CFP to the kinds of scholars who would be an asset to the event.